-- An affirmative defense mechanism that, under specified circumstances, holds cities harmless (i.e., not liable) for an SSO.
-Such a defense would include occurrences that are or were beyond the ability of the city to predict or prevent; - Authority to use wet weather facilities in the collection system where expansion of the pipes or treatment plant is infeasible.
-Where expansion of pipes and/or plants is feasible, it may take considerable time and money, and therefore wet weather facilities should be allowed on a temporary basis while remediation is underway; and d.
-Blending in Wet Weather Conditions
+• An affirmative defense mechanism that, under specified circumstances, holds cities harmless (i.e., not liable) for an SSO.
+Such a defense would include occurrences that are or were beyond the ability of the city to predict or prevent;

-• Priority remediation of SSOs that affect sources of drinking water or bathing beaches in season.
+- Authority to use wet weather facilities in the collection system where expansion of the pipes or treatment plant is infeasible.
+Where expansion of pipes and/or plants is feasible, it may take considerable time and money, and therefore wet weather facilities should be allowed on a temporary basis while remediation is underway; and - Priority remediation of SSOs that affect sources of drinking water or bathing beaches in season.